 Literalizing this failure, in Valeska Soares’ You and I (2011) two gilded teacups are separated, yet tethered together by a gold chain.
 Bearing the inscriptions “You” and “I,” the pieces of china illustrate the complicated relationship between distance and desire.
 (As the artist explains, “Desire is like a vanishing point: every time you go towards it, it recedes a little.”)
 Romantic and melancholic, Soares’ work serves as a bridge, linking love to longing.

 Viewed cumulatively, the works in Meanwhile speak to our current condition.
 Together, yet apart, we look to art now more than ever to bring us joy, to remind us of past and future pleasures, to expose us to new ideas and perspectives, and to unite us.
 Art has the power to transform and inform our current circumstances; indeed, as Camnitzer ultimately concludes, “The work of art does not reach finality in an object, but in a situation.

-To support artists during the COVID-19 crisis, Alexander Gray Associates will donate a portion of proceeds from the sale of each work in the online presentation to Artist Relief, an emergency initiative that offers financial and informational resources to artists across the United States.
+To support artists during the COVID-19 crisis, Alexander Gray Associates donated a portion of proceeds from the sale of each work in the online presentation to Artist Relief, an emergency initiative that offers financial and informational resources to artists across the United States.

 About Frieze New York Viewing Room

-Frieze Viewing Room is a new digital initiative that will launch with an online edition of Frieze New York.
-The mobile app and web-based platform will be live May 8–15, 2020, with an invitation-only preview May 6–7, and will offer visitors the opportunity to enter over 200 virtual viewing room spaces.
+Frieze Viewing Room was a new digital initiative that launched with an online edition of Frieze New York.
+The mobile app and web-based platform was live from May 8 – 15, 2020, with an invitation-only preview May 6 – 7, offering visitors the opportunity to enter over 200 virtual viewing room spaces.